deepakchandra4/emotion-music-recommender/README.md

 - Music recommendations based on detected emotions
 - Direct links to Spotify and YouTube for recommended songs
 - Modern and user-friendly interface
-- Support for multiple emotions and weighted recommendations
+- Support for multiple emotions and weighted recommendations.

 ## Project Structure